Luigi Corsi: Biography

-Disappearance and possible death
+Death

 During the battle, in the night between 28 and 29 March 1941, Zara's sistership Pola was disabled by a torpedo dropped by a torpedo bomber, and the 1st Cruiser Division was ordered back to her assistance, thus running into the battleships of Admiral Andrew Browne Cunningham's Mediterranean Fleet.
 Before being able to react, Zara was hit by fifteen broadsides from HMS Valiant, HMS Warspite and HMS Barham and turned into a floating wreck, with her rudder, engines and armament disabled and much of her crew killed or wounded.
 Corsi and Cattaneo, who had both remained unscathed, discussed what to do and came to the conclusion that the ship had to be scuttled.
 They therefore gathered the crew on the stern, where Cattaneo announced his decision, and Corsi ordered a final cheer and then gave the order to abandon ship.
 As squads of volunteers opened the seacocks and prepared to blow up the ship's magazines, Zara was hit by a torpedo fired by HMS Jervis and sank after a violent explosion.
 Corsi was not among the survivors; conflicting accounts exist on his fate, one claiming that he retired to the chartroom and went down with the ship, another that he abandoned the ship with the last of the crew as she went down, having refused a place on a raft, and was never seen again.
 He was posthumously awarded the Gold Medal of Military Valor.